-At the Annual General Meeting of CO-LaN Members organized on October 15, 2020, Dr Richard BAUR from Shell Global Solutions, president of CO-LaN, presented a report (PDF, video) on CO-LaN activities over the period covering October 2019 till September 2020.
+At the Annual General Meeting of CO-LaN Members organized on October 15, 2020, Dr Richard BAUR from Shell Global Solutions, president of CO-LaN, presented a report (access PDF here, access video here) on CO-LaN activities over the period covering October 2019 till September 2020.

 On membership, Richard BAUR mentioned that the University of Cape Town, represented by Professor Klaus MÖLLER, joined CO-LaN as Associate Member while Cosmologic GmbH, following its acquisition by Dassault Systèmes, and RWTH-I5, because of the upcoming retirement of their representative Professor Matthias JARKE, decided to resign from CO-LaN.

 Richard BAUR went on to explain the reasons behind the change of funding model that the new bylaws (French version, English version) will put into effect.
 CO-LaN has operated at a loss for many of the recent years, leading to an almost constant decrease in the reserves accumulated previously.
 To sustain work on key development projects including COBIA, the testing suite and the certification process, CO-LaN needs to introduce annual fees for some Associate Members with the objective to operate without loss by fiscal year 2022.
 All Members will continue to have full access to CO-LaN resources and source code.
 In parallel the licensing scheme introduced in 2020 carries restrictions for non-Members of CO-LaN.